Mr-Mappie/mappie/website/src/posts/enum-mapping/posts/configuration.md

 ---

 By default, all enum sources must have a defined target.
-This can be disabled locally by adding `@UseStrictEnums(false)` to the mapper, or globally adding the following configuration to the `build.gradle.kts` file
+This can be disabled locally by adding `@UseStrictEnums(false)` to the mapper, or globally adding the following configuration to the Gradle build file
 ```kotlin
 mappie {
     strictness {